The blog was written in partnership with Anant Jani, Oxford Martin Fellow at the Oxford Martin School at the University of Oxford.

 Social prescriptions are varied.
 They can include activities focused on physical and mental health.
 This can be through the promotion of physical activity and social activities like:

 This can also address other aspects of an individual’s life like support with finances/benefits, job training, job placements, housing needs, etc.

 The need for social prescriptions in the UK is clear:

 While there is little complete evidence, data is emerging that shows the positive effects on patients’ quality of life through improvements in emotional wellbeing.
 This is in the use of primary care and other health services, including:

-The NHS Long Term Plan includes a commitment to make personalised care part of the standard health and care system.
-This has already been effective, with over 250,000 social prescription referrals from January to September 2020.
+The NHS Long Term Plan is committed to making personalised care part of the standard health and care system.
+This has already been effective, with over 250,000 social prescription referrals across England from January to September 2020.
 The goal is that at least 900,000 people will be referred to social prescribing by 2023/24.

-Social prescriptions' potential to deliver better value within health and care services is clear, but much more needs to be done to realise this potential fully.
+Social prescriptions’ potential to deliver better value within health and care services is clear, but much more must be done to realise this potential fully.

 The reasons for this will be clear:

 For those in a position to deliver physical activity-based interventions, such as Personal Trainers and Pilates Instructors, there is a huge opportunity to use social prescribing to reach a new client base (e.g. older and frail individuals or those with existing chronic health conditions).

 One way to get started in exploring the needs and demand for social prescribing could be to look at the Social Prescribing Observatory.
 This is updated every week and shows social prescribing use across the English NHS, broken down by: